St Clare's, Oxford: Campus

-St Clare's is located in the North Oxford Conservation Area on two sites – the Banbury Road Campus (No. 139, between Lathbury Road and Moreton Road) and the Bardwell Road Campus (No. 18).
-It occupies 25 Victorian and Edwardian houses to which purpose-built facilities have been added.
-At the Banbury Road Campus these include a library building, a careers and higher education information centre, four science laboratories completed in 2014, an art studio completed in 2015 and music studio, dining room and café.
-Adult students are based at the International College located at the Bardwell Road Campus which is made up of classrooms, common room, dining room, activities office, gardens and student bedrooms.
+St Clare's is located in the North Oxford Conservation Area on two sites – the Banbury Road Campus (No. 139, between Lathbury Road and Moreton Road) and the Bardwell Road Campus (No. 3).
+It occupies 28 Victorian and Edwardian houses to which purpose-built facilities have been added.
+At the Banbury Road Campus these include a library building, a careers and university counselling centre, four science laboratories completed in 2014, an art studio completed in 2015, a music studio, dining room and café.
+Adult students are based at the International College located at the Bardwell Road Campus which is made up of classrooms, a common room, activities office, gardens and student bedrooms.

 Students live in college houses close to the college, under the care of residential staff.
 Adult students can also choose to live with hosts in Oxford.

 International Baccalaureate

-St Clare's is a co-educational day and residential sixth form college.
-It is an IB World School and the longest-established provider of the International Baccalaureate Diploma in England.
-It has been offering the International Baccalaureate Diploma for over 40 years.
-Over 150 different nationalities are represented and around 15% of the students are from the UK.

-St Clare's also offers the Pre-IB course.
-The Pre-IB course has entry points in September, January or April.
-During the Summer, IB Introduction and IB revision courses are available.
-The college is authorised to run IB Teacher Workshops for both new and experienced teachers in co-operation with the International Baccalaureate Organisation (IBO).

 In the most recent Ofsted inspection of the IB World School, St Clare's was awarded "outstanding", the highest rating, for the quality of its boarding.

 St Clare's offers a range of languages to study at A1 Literature level.
 Students must study 6 subjects, 3 at Higher Level and 3 at Standard Level.
 Every student must study one subject from Groups 1 - 5.
 The sixth subject option can be chosen either from group 6 or from one of the previous groups.

-Extra-curricular activities

-St Clare's offers over 50 creativity, activity and service experiences per week as part of the CAS component of the IB course, including: